NITCbase/nitcbase.github.io/docs/Design/Block Access Layer.md

     }
     else
     {
-        // (there is a hit from previous search; search should start from the record next to the search index record)
+        // (there is a hit from previous search; search should start from
+        // the record next to the search index record)

         // block = search index's block
         // slot = search index's slot + 1
     }

-    // The following code searches for the next record in the relation that satisfies the given condition
+    /* The following code searches for the next record in the relation that satisfies the given condition
-    // Start from the record id (block, slot) and iterate over the remaining records of the relation while (block != -1)
+       We start from the record id (block, slot) and iterate over the remaining records of the relation
+    */
+    while (block != -1)
     {
-        // create a RecBuffer object for block (use RecBuffer Constructor for existing block)
+        /* create a RecBuffer object for block (use RecBuffer Constructor for existing block) */

-        // get the record with id (block, slot) using RecBuffer::getRecord() function
+        // get the record with id (block, slot) using RecBuffer::getRecord()
         // get header of the block using RecBuffer::getHeader() function
         // get slot map of the block using RecBuffer::getSlotMap() function